jacksight/xina520_official_jailbreak/MESSAGE FROM XINA.md

 jailbreak_ safe (non ending) function can be started again without exploiting vulnerabilities

-Jailbreakd (cannot be ended) Function signature and all signing permission related operations
+jailbreakd (cannot be ended) Function signature and all signing permission related operations

 # **Extra**